Jason Doucette / Xona.com

 Full Acadia University Transcripts available.

-Made the Dean's List in May 1997.
+Made the Dean's List.

 • Centre of Geographic Sciences (formerly College of Geographic Sciences)